 GST Registration means applying for a unique GST Number or GSTIN i.e. GST Identification Number on the GST Portal.
-The taxpayer requires GSTIN to collect and pay GST to the government on the outward supplies i.e. sales and claim GST input tax credit on the inward supplies i.e. purchases.
+The taxpayer requires GSTIN to collect and pay GST on the outward supplies i.e. sales and claim GST input tax credit on the inward supplies i.e. purchases.
 Types of GST Registration depends on the nature of the business.

-Under certain situations, the dealer must compulsorily register under GST irrespective of the turnover.
+Under certain situations, the dealer must take Compulsory Registration under GST irrespective of the turnover.
 For eg: inter-state sales of taxable goods, e-commerce operator, e-commerce seller, etc

-A business that is not required to get compulsory registration can apply for registration on a voluntary basis.
+A business that does not need to apply for compulsory registration can apply for registration on a voluntary basis.
 It is called Voluntary Registration under GST.

-If the aggregate turnover exceeds the threshold limit of Rs.40 lacs (Rs.20 lacs for special category states) for goods or Rs.20 lacs (Rs.10 lacs for special category states) but is less than Rs.1.5 Cr (Rs.75 lacs for special category states), the dealer can register under composition scheme.
-In case of services, if the aggregate turnover exceeds Rs.20 lacs (Rs.10 lacs for special category states) but it is less than Rs.50 lacs, the dealer can register under composition scheme.
-Under this scheme, the tax is to be paid at a fixed rate on turnover and the compliance under GST is lesser than in case of normal registration.
+If the aggregate turnover exceeds the prescribed threshold limit of Rs.40 lacs (Rs.20 lacs for special category states) for goods or Rs.20 lacs (Rs.10 lacs for special category states) but is less than Rs.1.5 Cr (Rs.75 lacs for special category states), the dealer can register under Composition Scheme.
+In case of services, if the aggregate turnover exceeds Rs.20 lacs (Rs.10 lacs for special category states) but it is less than Rs.50 lacs, the dealer can register under the Composition Scheme.
+Under this scheme, the taxpayer should pay GST at a fixed rate on turnover and the compliance is lesser than in case of normal registration.

 - The business for which aggregate turnover during the financial year does not exceed Rs.40 lacs for goods (Rs.20 lacs for special category states) or Rs.20 lacs for services (Rs.10 lacs for special category states).

 - The business that does not fall under the provisions of compulsory registration.